If you’re starting an LLC in New Jersey, the business entity formation process is one of the first and most important hurdles. This step can beter ...

 Now you’re ready to get in the kitchen and start making a lot of smiling faces, and a lot of money.

 So you’ve decided to start a 3D printing business.
 That’s great!
-A strong demand for three-dimensional customized products is driving the rapid growth of the global 3D printing market, which was estimated at $16 billion in 2021.
+Strong demand is driving the rapid growth of the global 3D printing market, which was estimated at $16 billion in 2021.
 The market is expected to grow 24% per year through 2028 due to increased demand for prototypes, models and artistic designs in various industries like aerospace, automotive, health care and more.

-Taxes are inevitable, which is why the tax preparation industry has seen slow but steady growth for years, and is expected to continue to do strong business in the years ahead.
+Taxes are inevitable, which is why the tax prep industry has seen slow but steady growth for years and is expected to continue to do strong business in the years ahead.
 If you’re a licensed accountant or enrolled agent, you could easily start your own tax preparer business.
-But even if you’re not, many US states still do not require licensing for tax preparers.
-Some states don’t have any requirements, while others require that tax preparers pass a beginner’s course in tax prep.
-Be sure to check with your state government before you get started.
+But even if you’re not, many US states, including New Jersey, still do not require licensing for tax preparers.
+Just be sure to check with the state government before you get started.

 Beyond that, you will need to get a PTIN, or Preparer Tax Identification Number, which the IRS requires all tax preparers to have.
-Beyond that, you’ll just need to register your business and start offering your services online.
-Once you get that first client or two and provide excellent and affordable tax preparation service, you’ll start seeing referrals and you’ll be able to increase your rates and be well on your way to business success.
+You’ll also need to register your business and start offering your services online.
+Once you get that first client or two and provide excellent service, you’ll start seeing referrals and be well on your way to success.

 How to Start an LLC in New Jersey